 If you like your pies well done, head to Picco in the South End.
 The crust here is so charred you might think it came out of a Kingsford bag.
 The result is a really crispy crust that you’d gladly eat like a cracker, but it just so happens to come topped with well-balanced tomato sauce and cheese.
 It’s also got some nice sidewalk tables when the weather’s nice, so keep that in mind.

 There are two different kinds of pies at T&B: round Neapolitan style, and thick, square Roman pies.
 Both are good, but the dough on the Roman pies is particularly outstanding.
 If it was used to make a bologna sandwich with and peanut butter and twigs, you’d love that sandwich.
-They have a lot of interesting toppings like beef cheek, pork shoulder, and blue cheese, but we recommend keeping things simple.
-Get the burrata pie and just enjoy that crust.
+We recommend keeping things simple, get the burrata pie and just enjoy that crust.

 There’s nothing flashy about the pizza at this Washington Square spot (unless you consider using hot honey as a topping flashy, but we just consider that awesome).
 It’s just really, really good.
 The crust is light and airy without losing flavor, so you could eat a whole pie by yourself if you want to.
 And you can add that hot honey to any of wood-fired pies, or order the one that comes topped with it along with bacon, peppers, garlic, and ricotta.

 Salty Pig prides itself on its selection of charcuterie and section of the menu called “round outs” that features random things like smoked shallot marmalade.
-So naturally, some of the round outs make their way onto the pizza, including mustard, duck confit, figs, and whatever pale ale caramel is.
+So naturally, some of the round outs make their way onto the pizza, including mustard, honey, and whatever beer caramel is.
 But this isn’t just a place that gets by on gimmicks, the thin crust pizza is wood-grilled and would be good even if it didn’t have so much as cheese on it.
-We recommend starting with the quattro formaggi, which comes with potato, garlic, and chili.
+We recommend starting with the salsiccia, which comes with spicy pork sausage, broccoli rabe, and cherry peppers.

 The pies at Umberto, a counter-service slice joint on Hanover that’s only open for lunch, are of the thick, square Sicilian variety.
 All too often, a so-called Sicilian slice just tastes like cheese and tomato sauce on top of a bagel.
 But that’s not the case here, where the crust is surprisingly light and airy.
 If that’s not enough of a reason for you to go, you should also know that the slices are all under $2, making it the cheapest option on this list.